GSP

 $c-> text( $string);

-Second, code for fetching and storing multi-format data is somewhat different.
-Clipboard is viewed as a shared system resource, and have to be 'opened', before a process can grab it, so other processes can access the clipboard data only after the clipboard is 'closed' ( Note: It is not so under X11, where there the clipboard locking is advisory, and any process can grab clipboard at any time) .
+Second, code for fetching and/or storing multi-format data is somewhat different.
+Clipboard is viewed as a shared system resource, and has to be 'opened', before a process can grab it, so other processes can access the clipboard data only after the clipboard is 'closed' ( note: It is not so under X11, where there is no such thing as clipboard locking, -- but the toolkit imposes this model for the consistency sake).

 # copy text and image